 Alaskans have a proverb: There’s no such thing as cold weather—only cold clothing!
 So don’t be afraid of chilly or even frigid temperatures.
 It’s easy for anyone to stay warm and dry during a winter trip to Alaska.
-Just follow these five rules.
+Just follow these five rules and use our packing list.

 Rule #1: Layer!

-A tip to guys: If you will be active in windy or subzero conditions, consider wearing briefs or boxers that have been reinforced with material that blocks the wind over the privates.
-Or stuff an old hat.
+A tip to guys: In windy or subzero conditions, consider wearing briefs or boxers reinforced with material that blocks the wind over the privates.
+Or use a hat!

-In general, each insulating layer should be a little looser and heavier than then one beneath.
-For instance, if wearing lightweight inner bottom layers, use mid-weight fleece or Capilene for the next layer.
+- How to layer.
+In general, each insulating layer should be a little looser and heavier than the one beneath.
+If you're wearing lightweight inner bottom layers, the next layer should include mid-weight fleece or Capilene.
 A fleece or pile jacket on top is a great final touch.
-Packable down or synthetic filled sweater jackets also work well.
+Packable down- or synthetic-filled sweater jackets also work well.
 Many Alaskans will like to wear a down or fleece vest to help warm the body core while leaving arms less encumbered.
 For extremely frigid days, fleece pants or heavy long underwear bottoms can be handy.
-Most of the time, though, you won’t need to go that far.

-About getting too hot: The biggest threat to Alaska winter comfort during activities might not be shivering with chattering teeth.
+- Don't get too hot.
+The biggest threat to Alaska winter comfort during activities might not be shivering with chattering teeth.
 It’s overheating!
 If you find yourself wearing too many layers for conditions, you tend to grow hot and then start to perspire.
 Once clothing gets damp, it loses warmth, making you uncomfortable and chilly once you stop moving around.

 A nylon jacket or ski parka that fits over your insulating layers will cut the wind and trap heat.
-Many Alaskans also wear wind or waterproof ski pants—full zip models are especially easy because you can put them on without taking off your boots.
+Many Alaskans also wear windproof or waterproof ski pants—full-zip models are especially easy because you can put them on without taking off your boots.
 Downhill ski pants often feature additional insulation that will add significantly to the warmth of your inner layers.

-Insulated winter skirts are a new popular outer layer among Alaska women.
+Insulated winter skirts are a new popular outer layer among Alaskan women.
 Most feature a side zipper that allows you to wrap them around your waist and put them on over outdoor clothing.
-Check out Skhoop, Arctix, Ortovox, Mountain Hardwear and REI.
+Check out Skhoop, Arctix, Ortovox, Mountain Hardwear, and REI.

-For your final, ultimate outer layer, nothing beats a poofy down or synthetic down parka, especially for spectating at outdoor events like race or a festival.
+For your final, ultimate outer layer, nothing beats a down or synthetic down parka, especially for spectating at outdoor events like a race or festival.
 In temperatures below 10 degrees, particularly if there’s wind, you’ll be glad to have this as an option.

 A note about socks: Using wool or synthetic winter socks, preferably two pairs (a thinner liner combined with a thicker pair) will help keep your feet warm and dry inside those boots.
 Do not use cotton socks!
 They will make your feet cold.